-- use a lite box and sort through your slides cull the ones that have no real meaning - there could be many since slide film and process was fairly inexpensive at the time.
+- Use a light box and sort through your slides, culling the ones that have no real meaning - there could be many since slide film and processing was fairly inexpensive at the time.

-- bring your good slides to our store, off Epps Bridge Parkway in front of Kohl’s.
+- Bring your good slides to our store.
 We will safely scan your slides by hand in small group batches and save the images on a USB drive.